BiodiversityDataScienceCorp/2024_Group2/README.md

-Although the Future SDM makes the next 50 years for the Little Brown Bat look good, the fungal disease White Nose Syndrome is endangering the Little Brown Bat and other species of bats accros the countries.
+Although the Future SDM makes the next 50 years for the Little Brown Bat look good, the fungal disease White Nose Syndrome is endangering the Little Brown Bat and other species of bats across the countries.

+In order to run these models we used JAVA, which ran out of memory during the future SDM due to the high volume of observation points.
+Therefore, we limited data points to Oregon and Arizona for our presentation to OR & AZ USFWS.
+This might contribute to potential inaccuracies in the model due to the low number of data points we were able to use.
+This could have led to the overly positive results seen in the future SDM.
+We also limited to current SDM to OR & AZ to match the future SDM.